c2FmZQ/c2FmZQ/README.md

    --redirect-404 value           Requests to unknown endpoints are redirected to this URL.
    --tlscert FILE                 The name of the FILE containing the TLS cert to use.
    --tlskey FILE                  The name of the FILE containing the TLS private key to use.
-   --autocert-domain value        Use autocert (letsencrypt.org) to get TLS credentials for this domain.
-The credentials are saved in the database.
+   --autocert-domain domain       Use autocert (letsencrypt.org) to get TLS credentials for this domain.
+The special value 'any' means accept any domain.
+The credentials are saved in the database. [$C2FMZQ_DOMAIN]
    --autocert-address value       The autocert http server will listen on this address.
 It must be reachable externally on port 80. (default: ":http")
    --allow-new-accounts           Allow new account registrations. (default: true) --verbose value, -v value      The level of logging verbosity: 1:Error 2:Info 3:Debug (default: 2 (info))